 He lives in the same modest house he bought over 40 years ago, and works at the same office he bought around the same time.

-Both of those places are in Omaha Nebraska – far removed from the world’s financial centres.
-He picks up guests visiting him at Berkshire Hathaway himself in his $30,000 car, and often takes them to McDonald’s.
-Not the behaviour you’d expect from one of the world’s richest and most successful people.
+Both of those places are in Omaha Nebraska – far removed from the world’s financial centers.
+He picks up guests visiting him at Berkshire Hathaway himself in his $30,000 car and often takes them to McDonald’s.
+Not the behavior you’d expect from one of the world’s richest and most successful people.